 Divorce not only involves the legal dissolution of a marriage but also consists of a wealth of other issues.
 These include the division of assets, debt, child support, child custody, and alimony.
 Facing a divorce alone can result in an adverse outcome that can have devastating long-term consequences.
-Effectively litigating a divorce requires experienced and passionate representation.
+Effectively litigating a case requires experienced and passionate representation.

 A capable Lexington divorce attorney not only assists the client in navigating the legal issues surrounding divorce but also understands the legal decisions made have deeply personal consequences.

 All decisions in family court should consider the human cost.
-The strategic choices made while litigating a divorce case can have lasting personal consequences.
+The strategic choices made while litigating a case can have lasting personal consequences.
 Particularly when handling child custody, support, and financial matters.
 It should not be a journey taken alone.

 South Carolina, like other states, provides two paths to obtain a divorce: fault grounds and a no-fault ground.

-South Carolina Law lists four fault grounds for divorce:
+South Carolina Law lists four fault grounds:

 - Habitual drunkenness or narcotics abuse